Azure/ResourceModules/docs/wiki/The library - Module design.md

   - Module symbolic names are in camel_Snake_Case, following the schema `<mainResourceType>_<referencedResourceType>` e.g. `storageAccount_fileServices`, `virtualMachine_nic`, `resourceGroup_rbac`.
   - Modules enable you to reuse code from a Bicep file in other Bicep files.
 As such they're normally leveraged for deploying child resources (e.g. file services in a storage account), cross referenced resources (e.g. network interface in a virtual machine) or extension resources (e.g. role assignment in a resource group).
+  - If deploying resources outside of the module's provider namespace, you should references this resource's module directly.
+For example, the instead of a Key Vault using its on implementation of a Private Endpoint, it should re-use the Private Endpoint module (e.g., `module privateEndpoint '../../Microsoft.Network/privateEndpoints/deploy.bicep'`).
+Aside from the added benefit of less code duplication, this enables the consumer to leverage the full interface provided the the module, if needed.

 ### Deployment names